njsmith/zs/README.rst

-ZSS is a simple, read-only, binary file format designed for distributing, querying, and archiving very large collections of arbitrary binary values (up to tens of terabytes and beyond).
+ZS is a simple, read-only, binary file format designed for distributing, querying, and archiving very large collections of arbitrary binary values (up to tens of terabytes and beyond).
 It allows the data to be stored in compressed form, while still